mightykatun/dockerized-qrl-node/README.md

 ## Volumes
 The container uses a volume to store blockchain data persistently:
 - **Host Directory**: `./qrl-data`
-- **Container Directory**: `/root/.qrl`

 This ensures that your data is not lost when the container is stopped or removed.
+You may mount it anywhere else.

 ---